ke-alaric/Proof-of-Concept/README.md

 # Proof-of-Concept
-Probably to do something like this, upload a document in JSON format, and pass the verification.
-After that, you can CURD through the post, put, delete with Patch.
-And use Etag to check whether the data is updated.
-This document will be stored in Redis.
+The application functions as a user management system.
+It allows users to upload documents in JSON format and undergo a thorough verification process.
+Once verified, users gain access to a comprehensive set of CRUD (Create, Read, Update, Delete) operations through HTTP methods such as POST, PUT, DELETE, and PATCH.
+The application utilizes Etag to efficiently track and confirm data updates.
+All of this valuable data is securely stored and managed within Redis.
 ## Tech Stack

 - Spring Boot (Java)